literal-gargoyle/piCalc/README.md

 This project calculates Pi to 1 million decimal places using Python's `mpmath` library and saves the result in a Microsoft Word document.
 It is designed to be user-friendly, automatically installs dependencies, and provides a progress bar for better user experience.

+## This Project was made for my book
+The book is releasing on amazon soon!

 ---

 ## Features